topcoderinc/TopBlogger-Loopback/README.md

 // only authenticated can create
 ?
 Select the model to apply the ACL entry to: Blog
 ?
-Select the ACL scope:
+Select the ACL scope: All methods and properties
 ?
-Select the access type:
+Select the access type: Write
 ?
-Select the role:
+Select the role: Any authenticated user
 ?
 Select the permission to apply: Explicitly grant access

 // admins can update anything